Chipstead to Kingswood Walk

 1. Take the left-hand of the two signposted footpaths, a grassy path going diagonally up across the field.
 At the top ignore a path into the trees and veer right to go along its top edge.
 In the next corner go through a gate onto a farm track, heading S with a belt of trees on the left and views across a large open field in the valley on the right.

-3. The right of way goes up to the field corner where a signposted permissive footpath points downhill, but most walkers veer right down a faint grassy path shortly before reaching the corner, a tiny short cut.
+3. The right of way goes up to the field corner where a signposted permissive footpath points downhill, but a faint grassy path curving down to the right suggests that most walkers take a tiny short cut.
 At the bottom the path merges with a public footpath (on the RBBC's Shabden & Upper Gatton Walk?) and goes up the other side of the valley.

 4. Follow the grassy path past a copse and up to the wood at the top of the valley.
-Go through a wooden kissing gate into the Long Plantation and follow the main path through the trees, ignoring some side paths off to the right.
-In 100m you come to a footpath crossing, just before a neglected horse ride.
+Go through a wooden kissing gate into the Long Plantation and fork left at a Y-junction just inside the trees.
+Follow the path through the trees for 100m to come to a footpath crossing.

-5. If you are doing a Short Walk (omitting Mugswell), turn right at the footpath crossing and continue the directions at §I.
+5. If you are doing a Short Walk (omitting Mugswell), turn right at the footpath crossing and continue the directions at §J.

 5. The Long Plantation to Eyhurst Park (1¼ km)

 • Keep ahead at the path crossing and follow the footpath across Surrey Downs golf course to a T-junction with a bridleway.
 Turn left to go past the clubhouse and some converted farm buildings.
 Pass to the right of a pond and follow the long straight drive out to the B2032.
-Turn left onto the road.
+Turn left and go along the road for 100m, then turn left again onto a footpath.

-1. For the full walk go straight across both the footpath and the horse ride.
+1. For the full walk keep ahead at the path crossing.
 Follow the path up to the right and out of the woodland onto a broad grassy strip along the edge of Surrey Downs golf course.
 At the end of the line of trees on your left keep ahead across a fairway, looking out for golfers driving across your path from a nearby tee on the right.

 2. Leave the golf course on a short grassy track between fences.
 At a T-junction with a bridleway by Ganton House turn left onto the house's driveway.
 Ignore turnings into the golf club's car park on the right to continue on a tarmac drive lined with shaped holly trees, passing some converted farm buildings.

 3. Keep to the right of a pond and continue on a long straight driveway sandwiched between the grounds of the Eyhurst Park development and the golf course.
-At the far end ignore a footpath opposite and turn left onto the broad grass verge of the B2032 (Outwood Lane again).
-On the left you soon pass a lodge at the gated entrance to Eyhurst Park.
+At the far end ignore a signposted footpath opposite and turn left onto the broad grass verge of the B2032 (Outwood Lane again).
+Shortly after passing a lodge at the gated entrance to Eyhurst Park turn left again onto another footpath.

-• If you want to abandon the walk, continuing along this road for 1 km would bring you to Kingswood station.
+• If you want to abandon the walk, continuing along the road for 1 km would bring you to Kingswood station.

-• Turn left onto a footpath heading south between houses and continuing across Kingswood golf course.
+• Take the footpath heading south from the B2032, initially between houses and continuing across Kingswood golf course.
 On the far side go through a belt of trees and down the side of a valley to the Well House Inn on Chipstead Lane.

-1. Between the lodge's garden and Warren Cottages turn left past metal barriers onto a signposted footpath, joining the RBBC's Millennium Trail?.
-In 100m the path comes out onto Kingswood golf course.
+1. The footpath goes past metal barriers and a waymarker shows that you have joined the RBBC's Millennium Trail?
+(MT).
+In 100m the path emerges onto Kingswood golf course.

 A line of marker posts every 50-100m indicates the onward route, and also the direction from which golfers are playing before you cross each fairway.